orsonteodoro/oiledmachine-overlay/README.md

 ##### Breaking Qt based packages at configure time

-You can either make a copy of the ebuild to your local overlay for the ebuild and modify the ebuild to set abort_on_error=0 for ASan and halt_on_error=0 for UBSan in configure time check.
-Then, for testing make both variables 1.
+You can either make a copy of the ebuild to your local overlay and modify the ebuild to set abort_on_error=0 for ASan and halt_on_error=0 for UBSan in configure time check for ASAN_OPTIONS and UBSAN_OPTIONS environment variables.
+Then, for src_test() make both variables 1.

 or